dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 ## Create a cubemap

-For skyboxes, Xenko uses cubemaps with a `.dds` extension.
+Xenko uses cubemaps with a `.dds` extension for skyboxes.

 > [!Note]
 > Currently, you cannot convert `.jpg` or other images to cubemap directly in Game Studio.
 The feature will be added in a future release.

-Use external software to create a cubemap out of separate images, for instance:
+Use external software to create a cubemap out of the separate images, for instance:

 * [Nvidia conversion tool](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop).
 * [ATI conversion tool](http://developer.amd.com/tools-and-sdks/archive/games-cgi/cubemapgen).